 What is Chiropractic Therapy?

-The more formal definition is this: Chiropractic therapy focuses on the spinal alignment which can restore proper function of the spine.
+The more formal definition is: Chiropractic therapy focuses on the spinal alignment which can restore proper function of the spine.

 And yes, we do this by “adjustments”.
 And sometimes, you can hear a “crack”.